 Flood fighters in a race against rising river waters

 MONTEVIDEO, Minn.
-(AP) _ Volunteers and National Guard troops piled more sandbags today to protect this town against a new danger: floating ice chunks threatening the levees built to keep out the rising Minnesota River.
+(AP) _ Volunteers and National Guard troops aiming to protect this town with sandbags and determination are in a race against the rising Minnesota and Chippewa rivers.

-Montevideo’s levee had already been piled high with clay and sandbags in anticipation of the Minnesota’s crest at 25 feet Tuesday _ 4 feet above flood stage.
-There was a 12-foot wall of sandbags around the water purification plant.
+The town’s levee is already piled high with clay and sandbags in anticipation of the Minnesota’s crest at 25 feet Tuesday _ 4 feet above flood stage.
+There are 12 feet of sandbags around the water purification plant.

 Minnesota and the Dakotas for weeks have prepared for floods that could be worse than those in 1993.
 The floods were blamed for 48 deaths that year and $10 billion in damage in nine states.

-Jed Dixon, 42, who owns the movie theater in Montevideo, about 110 miles west of Minneapolis, has volunteered daily, sometimes working 18 hours a day filling sandbags and carrying them to the levee.
+Jed Dixon, 42, who owns the movie theater in Montevideo, has volunteered daily, sometimes working 18 hours a day filling sandbags and carrying them to the levee.